openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/14_ambients.rst

     }

-A namespace is not an object but just a scope for entities that can only be accessed by using quilified names.
+A namespace is not an object but just a scope for entities that can only be accessed by using qualified names.

 .. _Implementing Ambient Namespace Declaration: